xflr6/concepts/README.rst

 Formal contexts
 ---------------

-With Concepts, context objects can be created from a string with an ASCII-art style **table**.
+With Concepts, formal contexts can be created from a string with an ASCII-art style **cross-table**.
 The objects and properties will simply be represented by strings.
-Separate the property columns with *pipe* symbols (`|`), create one row for each objects and indicate the presence of a property with the character `X`.
+Separate the property columns with *pipe* symbols (`|`), create one row for each objects, one column for each property, and indicate the presence of a property with the character `X`.

 Note that the object and property names need to be *disjoint* to uniquely identify them.

 .. code:: python